Mark A Nicholas

 About me

-I'm a PhD candidate in the Yttri Lab in the Department of Biological Sciences at Carnegie Mellon University.
+In September of 2025, I graduated with a PhD from the Yttri Lab in the Department of Biological Sciences at Carnegie Mellon University, where I am currently finishing some projects as a postdoc.
 My research interests are centered on how the brain makes decisions and how those decisions can be executed via movement.

 I am passionate about scientific education and outreach.
 Both in lab and in the classroom I try to get students to master the material by learning to solve the problem at hand.
 From 2022 to 2024, I was the course instructor for Advanced Systems Neuroscience at Carnegie Mellon.